ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - People want to be informed about or even participate in what Elektra looks like in the future.
 - People writing or reviewing decisions want Elektra to improve, so they also want to accept (acceptable) decisions.
-  In general people want change if it brings Elektra towards its [goals](/doc/GOALS.md) (but doesn't violate Elektra's stability guarantees).
+  In general people want change if it brings Elektra towards its [goals](/doc/GOALS.md).
-- We will always be able to reach an consensus.
+- We will always be able to reach an consensus even if it requires that the core or plugins get multiple implementations.
   We don't need a vote (besides the approved review) or a benevolent dictatorship.
 - Unlike the Rust Decision process, decisions in Elektra do not have a disadvantage if they were flawed in early stages.
   Only the end results counts.